Travel Packing List

-This is my packing list for traveling.
-Its a big one.
-Its common to most backpackers but keep in mind I have been on the road a long time, hence its a big list.
 If you travel light, good for you.
-If you are backpacking around the world or if you don't know what to pack or bring, then maybe this list can help you out.
+If you are traveling around the world or if you don't know what to pack or bring then maybe this list can help you out in choosing.

 I learned the hard way.
-The backpack I use, once, at it's worst has weighed in at over 35kg and front back at 12kg.
+The backpack I use, once, at its worst, has weighed in at over 35kg and front back at 12kg.
 Yes, too heavy.
-But that was at it's worst.
-Now its just under 20kg and the day pack 6kg.
+But that was at its worst.
+Now its just under 20kg and the day pack 8kg (that's for someone who is permanently on the road).

 A lot of these items are listed on my own amazon.com travel store.
 Check it out if you want to get an idea of the prices, or if you want to buy anything mentioned.

-Also listed at the bottom of every item in grey are some travel packing tips!
+Also listed at the bottom of several items are some travel packing tips!

 Without doubt, a zip around backpack.
 I could never handle a top loader.
 I have seen backpackers struggle with them for years now.
 The zip around allows me to open it all the way and, have access to everything in an instant.

 It's slightly thicker than the top loaders, and generally not as tall.
-I really don't have a clue about liters.
-But if it can carry a maximum of 25KG then it's the right size.
-Why?
+80 liters to 120 liters.
+But if it can carry a maximum of 20KG then it's the right size - that's probably an 80 liter one.
+Why 20kg?
 Well firstly:

 - Under pack it.
 You will fill it up with things on the road as you travel.